 Fucheng Seetoo (司徒傅權)

 Yeh's classmate from Phillips Academy, Fucheng Seetoo (1889-1954, Situ Fuquan in Mandarin pinyin), also came to MIT to study Course XIII, supported by a Chinese Navy scholarship.
 A native of Guangdong, but born in Shanghai, Seetoo had originally come to the United States as part of a group of Chinese youths sent by the Chinese Government under the direction of Charles Tenney.
 Tenney placed Seetoo and two other students at Phillips Academy Andover, where they enrolled in the scientific course in fall 1906.
 Although he was a Chinese Government student, Seetoo was supported by family funds.
 Unfortunately, in May 1907, Tenney informed Andover that Seetoo's father, a merchant in the sugar trade, lost his wealth in a typhoon, and was unable to continue supporting his son's overseas education.
 Tenney requested that Andover provide him with a scholarship and raised private funds to cover his room and board.
 Phillips Academy generously supported Seetoo as a scholarship student for a year, before he passed the examination to enter MIT.
 HT Shen helped Seetoo to obtain the Chinese Navy scholarship to support his education at MIT.
 Graduating in the Class of 1914, Seetoo wrote his thesis on the topic of Stability of a Battleship in Damaged Condition.
 Like Chen, Seetoo was a founding officer of the Chinese Students' Club and also a member of the Naval Architectural Society.
 While at MIT, Seetoo also studied violin at the New England Conservatory of Music.
-After returning to China, Seetoo not only became a famous Naval architect, but also a famous violin maker and violinist, pioneering the use of the instrument for Cantonese music.
+After returning to China, Seetoo not only became a famous Naval architect, but also a famous violin-maker and violinist, pioneering the use of the instrument for Cantonese music.
 For more, see his profile.